MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/about-upgrades-23h2.md

     - [Via the Windows Admin Center](./upgrade-22h2-to-23h2-windows-admin-center.md).
     - [Via other manual methods](./upgrade-22h2-to-23h2-other-methods.md).

-1. Prepare to apply the solution update.
+1. Validate the solution upgrade readiness of your Azure Stack HCI cluster.

-1. Apply the solution update.
+1. Install the solution upgrade.

 Here's a diagram that illustrates the steps to upgrade your cluster from version 22H2 to version 23H2: